jxtngx/jxtngx/design-philosophies.md

 Language contracts for this fleet, written in the register of the [PyTorch Design Philosophy](https://docs.pytorch.org/docs/stable/community/design.html): named principles, explicit refusals, usable as review criteria.

 These are not the Zen of Python, the Rust Book preface, or the C++ Core Guidelines reprinted.
-They are inferred from work this stack treats as exemplary: PyTorch, NVIDIA NeMo, LangGraph / LangChain, Ruff, Candle, Burn, CUDA C++20, Next.js, shadcn/ui.
+They are inferred from work this stack treats as exemplary: PyTorch, NVIDIA NeMo, LangGraph / LangChain, Ruff, Candle, Burn, CUDA C++20, Next.js, shadcn/ui, Swift / SwiftUI.

 Published principles are marked.
 The rest is a working contract, not a citation.